perrich/FileTransferQueue/README.md

 The current version includes :
 - a JSON configuration file to persist the queue
 - a local file based system to persist file not already sent
-- an FTP protocol using EdtFtpnet library
+- FTP protocols using EdtFtpnet and System.Net.FtpClient libraries

 Usage: